AdguardTeam/KnowledgeBaseDNS/docs/private-dns/overview.md

 ### Security settings

-Even if you are aware of all the tricks of online scammers, there's always a risk of accidentally clicking a harmful link.
+Even if you're aware of all the tricks online scammers use, there's always a chance you'll accidentally click a malicious link.
 To protect yourself from such accidents, go to the *Security settings* section and check the boxes next to the options listed there.

 The *Block malicious, phishing, and scam domains* feature will block domains found in the dedicated database.
 And the *Block newly registered domains* will block all domains registered less than 30 days ago, which are often considered risky for your online privacy.